schoologyteam/Wordle.github.io/README.md

-# React Wordle
+# Reactle

-This is a clone project of the popular word guessing game we all know and love.
+This is an open-source option for building word guessing games!
 Made using React, Typescript, and Tailwind.

 [**Try out the demo!**](https://reactle.vercel.app/)